 The Yoga Village began when we – a couple of yoga teachers – moved to Nottingham in 2005.
-We are now known throughout the city for our wide-ranging antenatal and family yoga classes, which includes pregnancy yoga, birth workshops, postnatal classes, parent and toddler groups, kids’ yoga and mini retreats for mums.
+We are now known throughout the city for our wide-ranging antenatal and family-centred yoga classes, which includes pregnancy yoga, birth workshops, postnatal classes, parent and toddler groups, kids’ yoga and mini retreats for mums.
 We love and value these classes immensely and believe that they are able to provide deep support for women and men through the intensity of early years’ parenting.
 We’re delighted that hundreds of friendships have been born out of these classes.

-As teachers we’ve been fortunate enough to spend twenty years training with a much loved teacher and in ashrams.
+As teachers we’ve been fortunate enough to spend over twenty years training with a much loved senior teacher and in ashrams.
 When we started teaching, yoga wasn’t the big business it is today – with quick teacher-training courses and multiple franchises.
 We have been blessed to experience and value depth of training, long term commitment and a sense of integrity which honours the subject of yoga.

 Yoga means union: this can be union with ourselves, with our friends and family, and with our community and planet.
 Simple yoga techniques can help us live a healthier life that is more balanced and harmonious.

 See also our timetable, our space, about us